warmersun/oomai/knowledge_graph/schema.md

 All nodes have `name` and `description` properties.
 All `name` values are guaranteed unique identifiers.

+Name values are in Title Case:

+- the first letter of most major words is capitalized
+- separated by spaces
-Name values are in Title Case: Each word is capitalized, separated by spaces, like book or article titles in English — e.g. _"The Quick Brown Fox"_.
+- short glue words are lowercase, like book or article titles in English
+- e.g. _"Gone With the Wind", "A Brief History of Time", "The Book of AI"_.

 ### EmTech
 Emerging technologies, e.g., AI, robots, 3D printing.